 HOW DO I GET AN SSL CERTIFICATE?

-Never fear, the SSL Certificate is something your website host will install for you, usually for a modest fee of around $60-$90/yr (basically a couple $s per month)… However, that certificate then needs your site to have ALL the old HTTP links, images and scripts converted to use HTTPS instead.
+Never fear, the SSL Certificate is something your website host will install for you, usually for a modest fee of around $60-$90/yr (basically a couple of $$ per month)… However, that certificate then needs your site to have ALL the old HTTP links, images and scripts converted to use HTTPS instead.
 Do you know that little green “padlock” symbol you see on many websites – there’s actually one at the top of this page you’re reading right now!
 Well… that’s the symbol that lets you know that your connection to whatever website you see it appear on is secure!
 Meaning, hackers should not be able to intercept sensitive information about the site and/or it’s users without a revolution in quantum computing.
 Last, but not least, you’ll need to resubmit your site for indexing via Google Webmaster Tools as the HTTPS version of your site is actually considered to be an entirely different website!
 So all that indexing and passive search engine optimization you’ve done in the past won’t be worth much unless you resubmit your newly secure site to Google.

 OH MY GOODNESS, THAT SOUNDS LIKE WAAAAY TOO MUCH WORK!

 The conversion from HTTP to HTTPS is more nuanced than most people realize, it can be hours and hours of hunting through files for the inexperienced to find and replace links, images, and scripts with their secure versions…But, never fear – I provide SSL conversion for WordPress users for $149/site and you’ll be staring at the Green Padlock icon next to your URL in no time!
 Feel free to contact me for a free consultation!